devicetree-org/devicetree-specification/source/flattened-format.rst

     structure with which the version used is backwards compatible.
 So, for the structure as defined in this document (version 17), this field shall contain 16 because version 17 is backwards compatible with version 16, but not earlier versions.
-As per FIXME 8.1, a |spec| boot program should provide a device tree in a format which is backwards compatible with version 16, and thus this field shall always contain 16.
+As per section :ref:`sect-fdt-versioning`, a |spec| boot program should provide a device tree in a format which is backwards compatible with version 16, and thus this field shall always contain 16.

 ``boot_cpuid_phys``
     This field shall contain the physical ID of the system’s boot CPU.